algolia/algoliasearch-client-android/README.md

 index.searchASync(new Query("jim"), this);
 ```

 Search
 -------------

-To perform a search, you just need to initialize the index and perform a call to the search function.<br/>
+To perform a search, you just need to initialize the index and perform a call to the search function.

-You can use the following optional arguments on Query class:
+You can use the following optional arguments:

 ### Query parameters

 #### Full Text Search parameters

- * **setQueryString**: The instant-search query string, all words of the query are interpreted as prefixes (for example "John Mc" will match "John Mccamey" and "Johnathan Mccamey").
+ * **setQueryString**: (string) The instant-search query string, all words of the query are interpreted as prefixes (for example "John Mc" will match "John Mccamey" and "Johnathan Mccamey").
 If no query parameter is set, retrieves all objects.
  * **setQueryType**: select how the query words are interpreted, it can be one of the following value:
   * **PREFIX_ALL**: all query words are interpreted as prefixes,
-  * **PREFIX_LAST**: only the last word is interpreted as a prefix (default behavior),
+  * **PREFIX_ALL**: only the last word is interpreted as a prefix (default behavior),
   * **PREFIX_NONE**: no query word is interpreted as a prefix.
 This option is not recommended.
  * **setOptionalWords**: a string that contains the list of words that should be considered as optional when found in the query.
 The list of words is comma separated.
  * **setMinWordSizeToAllowOneTypo**: the minimum number of characters in a query word to accept one typo in this word.<br/>Defaults to 3.